erinlhamilton/thesis-data-creation/README.md

 client-vs-server data creation
 ==============================

-This is the code and data used to create the final database for client-vs-server.
+This is the code and data used to create the final SQLite database for client-vs-server.
 It took several steps to get the final datasets, starting from a shapefile format and ending as well-known text blobs in a SQLite database.
 <br>
 These steps used a combination of ArcGIS, QGIS, Python, JAVA, and SQL.